parthivpatel1106/Studen-Academy-data/readme.md

-## Student acadeny data management system
+## Student academy data management system
+simple CRUD based project where you can store student's data in database.